-Conventional wisdom for “About” pages on web logs and web sites is to give a brief rundown of Canon Blogger, highlighting my accomplishments, using keywords and semantics to get your pages to rank higher in Google and other search engines.
+Conventional wisdom for “About” pages on web logs and web sites is to give a brief rundown of your accomplishments, using keywords and semantics to get your pages to rank higher in Google and other search engines.
 About pages are also used to link to other outlets where you can be found, thus sending some of your PageRank value to your other affiliated sites.
 Unfortunately, sometimes I do not ascribe to the “conventional wisdom”, and here I am actually going to tell you a little about me.
 (Cue sappy music…)

 A long time ago in a log cabin, round about 19…oh wait, that’s probably going back a little too far.
 Let me jump to the more current history about me.
 My path to the internet, photography and writing, fame and fortune (well, all except for that last part) started back in the 1990’s.
 Having completed my Bachelor of Arts degree in Political Science, I l kind of studied myself into a corner – with a degree that was well-rounded, but not geared toward any specific profession, I literally had no place to go immediately afterward (unless of course I wanted to go out and get a real job).